oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 cd okta-express-minio-app-example
 ```

-Use the following command to create a `package.json` file for your application:
+Use the following command to create a `package.json` file for your app:

 ```sh
 npm init -y